Sukiluv/Sukiluv/README.md

-- 👋 Hi, I’m @Sukiluv
+- 👋 Hello, I'm Simtoh Im planing to learn more then web development and code in
-- 👀 I’m interested in Coding HTML, JS, Java, Python
+- 👀 I’m interested in Coding HTML, JS, and also planning to learn even more of CSS, Java, and Python

 <!---
 Sukiluv/Sukiluv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.